bestdan/crontweets/Setup.md

 One nasty potential problem (I've never experienced it) is if the machine (EC2 etc) you deploy your `schedule` on is in a different time zone.
 I should probably make some kind of time-zone argument to the `schedule`.
 Pull requests are welcome!

+### Using messages to check everything is working
+I use slackr to send me a message once a day that everything is ok.

 ## Background
 I generally try to write ever-green/non-ephemeral [articles](http://www.dpegan.com/optimal_behavior/).
 I then periodically share random pieces of content on twitter, which helps people keep discovering relevant ideas.
 I appreciate it when other people do this, so I thought I would do it myself.